Deposit Replacement Membership and End of Tenancy Resolution

 F10 We are not regulated by the Financial Conduct Authority (FCA) or any government department.
 The relationship between us, tenants and landlords is purely contractual

-F11 Availability and application.
-The Ome deposit replacement membership applies to and, is available in, the UK and Channel Islands
+F11 The Ome Deposit Replacement Membership applies to and, is available in, the UK, the Isle of Man and Channel Islands

 F14 Third Party Rights.
 No other person shall have any rights to enforce any of these terms.